Posts

 Times of Transition

 To me, the cooler months of fall seem more like a season of newness than do the cold winter months of January.
-Maybe it's because that's when school, Bible studies, and small groups all start up again and we have to transition from our lax summer schedules to busier days that are filled with a flurry of activities.
+Maybe it's because that's when school, Bible studies, and small groups all start up again and we transition from lax summer schedules to busier days filled with a flurry of activities.
 (I also realize that part of the busyness is that we have so much to get in before the snow flies).
 Another reason fall is a great time to get a fresh start is because according to God's calendar, the New Year actually takes place in either September or October during the Jewish holiday of Rosh Hashanah .
-Whether it's on purpose or not, it seems as though our family always experiences major transitions in the fall with this year being no exception.
+Whether it's on purpose or not, it seems as though our family always experiences major transitions in the fall, and this year is no exception.
 Spending a perfect fall day at the park Burning documents - it's much faster than shredding plus this way we get S'mores!
-Hanging out in our crowded apartment/office We kicked off Septem
+Hanging out in our crowded apartment/office We kicked off September by moving our office

 A Season of Change